etwk/blog/content/lists/books.md

 - [ ] Philosophy of Science: A Very Short Introduction (Samir Okasha) #philosophy
 - [ ] Anaximander: And the Birth of Science (Carlo Rovelli) #history
 - [ ] The Panic Virus: A True Story of Medicine, Science, and Fear (Seth Mnookin) #disinformation
+- [ ] How Nature Works: The Science of Self-organized Criticality (Per Bak)

 ### Biology
 - [ ] Rumbles: A Curious History of the Gut